jwouters91/shybrid/README.md

 Or use requirements_strict to enforce the exact package versions used for testing.
 4. Activate the environment:
 ```
-conda activate shybride
+conda activate shybrid
 ```
-5. Install shy bride package
+5. Install shybrid package
 ```
 pip install --editable .
 ```
-6. Run and have fun
+6. To run the application execute the following command:
 ```
-shybride.py
+shybrid.py
 ```

-Keep in mind that the program is only accessible from within the shybride conda environment (i.e., reactivate the environment after ,e.g., a reboot).
+Keep in mind that the program is only accessible from within the shybrid conda environment (i.e., reactivate this environment after ,e.g., a reboot).

 ## Updating
 Since the package is installed in editable mode, the package can be simply updated by pulling the latest version of the git master branch.

-## Generating hybrid data using SHYBRID
+## Getting started with generating hybrid data using SHYBRID
+Besides the information given here, more details on the methods used by the tool can be found in the [manuscript](#).

-### Data required
+### Prerequisites
 To generate hybrid ground truth spiking data the following files are required by the tool:

-* recording data in binary format (e.g. recording.bin)
+* high-pass filtered recording data in binary format (e.g. recording.bin)
 * probe file describing the recording probe geometry
-* single-unit cluster information either in
+* single-unit cluster information from a prior spike sorting either in
 	* csv format, or
 	* phy format
 * yaml-file having the same name as the recording (e.g. recording.yml) containing:
 	* binary format meta information
 		* fs: sampling frequency
-		* dtype : the datatype used to represent the data
+		* dtype : the datatype used to represent the data (only signed datatypes are supported)
-		* order : the order in which the data matrix is serialized (F: by stacking columns, or C: by stacking rows)
+		* order : the order in which the data matrix is serialized (F: by stacking matrix columns, or C: by stacking matrix rows. [more info](https://en.wikipedia.org/wiki/Row-_and_column-major_order)
 	* path to probe file
 	* path to cluster information